hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 You're very welcome.
 A one liner bug !
 I cannot be that terse.

-[16:42:00](#vas6OfRdTp2HQcMj18pE5QxaTP04dd5vE5xydIqgJDw) <hiiamboris (NOT THIS ONE)>: you've done the hardest part of locating the buggy line Ì†ΩÌ∏â
+[16:42:00](#vas6OfRdTp2HQcMj18pE5QxaTP04dd5vE5xydIqgJDw) <hiiamboris (NOT THIS ONE)>: you've done the hardest part of locating the buggy line üòâ

 [16:42:11](#IeU8h-WcxYNHPN6oDzqx4qtnS6-VC2uDd_Ko4NUwo90) <hiiamboris (NOT THIS ONE)>:
 * you've done the hardest part of locating the buggy `modify` line ;)